Competitive prices for top quality

 Cultivation and care

-Sowing: Directly in the ground or in pots/containers; sow 5–10 cm apart and cover lightly with soil.
+Sowing: directly in open ground or in pots/containers; sow at a distance of 5–10 cm and cover lightly with soil.

-Soil: Nutritious, well-drained, slightly moist; avoid wet clay soil.
+Soil: nutritious, well-draining, slightly moist; avoid wet clay soil.

-Watering: Regular, especially during dry spells; constant moisture promotes even root development.
+Watering: regularly, especially during dry periods; constant moisture promotes even root development.

-Fertilization: Light compost or organic fertilizer when sowing early encourages healthy growth.
+Fertilization: light compost or organic fertilizer when pre-sowing stimulates healthy growth.

-Care: Thin the seedlings so that each beet has enough space for optimal root development.
+Care: thin the seedlings so that each beet has sufficient space for optimal root formation.

 Harvest and use